 - Museum Archivists

 Current FLCC students and graduates continue to exhibit their work and receive awards for their artistic accomplishments.

 *This is a sampling of some of the four-year colleges and universities to which FLCC students have transferred.
 Please consult your advisor or the Educational Planning and Career Services Office for a complete listing of transfer agreements between Finger Lakes Community College and four-year institutions.

 As a Fine Arts major, if you meet specific award criteria, you will be eligible for the following scholarships:

 - Dr. Henry Buxbaum Memorial Award for Achievement and Promise in Fine Arts

 - Professor Wayne Williams Award in Honor of his Parents Ashley and Pauline Williams

 - Dr. Charles J. Meder Scholarship for the Arts

 Past graduates who have met specific award criteria have received scholarships from the School of Visual Arts, Rochester Institute of Technology, and Syracuse University.
-For more information, contact the visual and performing arts department or the financial aid office.
+For information on these scholarships, contact the FLCC Foundation.

 Although their areas of expertise vary, the entire faculty in the art programs shares a commitment to teaching as their top priority.
 Each adjunct faculty member in the fine arts and graphic design programs is currently an artist.
 With their artistic backgrounds, the faculty brings valuable experience to the classroom from the work world.